-The Audi Urban Future Initiative– a global platform for dialog between the city and the automobile-- is meant to discover innovative ideas for tomorrow’s mobility.
-Today cities are plagued with traffic jams and limited parking, which is why the award was created to discover ways to improve mobility in major cities and enhance the quality of life for its inhabitants.
+The Audi Urban Future Initiative, a global platform for dialog between the city and the automobile, is meant to discover innovative ideas for tomorrow’s mobility.
+Today cities are plagued with traffic jams and limited parking, which is why the award was created to discover ways to improve mobility in major cities that will enhance the quality of life for its inhabitants.

 The award, which is worth 100,000 euros, went to the team from Mexico City.
 According to Audi, the nine judges were impressed with the team’s “operating system for urban mobility.”
 The team’s idea of a data platform with which cities can design their transportation planning according to the patterns of its drivers behavior gave the team the win.
 Internationally renowned architect and urban planner Jose Castillo and his Mexican team are convinced that the automobile can solve precisely the problems that it caused itself – by, for example, providing data with which cities can manage their traffic planning better.

 “The teams’ ideas were as diverse as the cities that they come from.
 There were exciting approaches in all the proposals,” director of the Center for Mobilities Research at Lancaster University, Prof. John Urry stated in Berlin.
 “Ultimately we decided in favor of Mexico City because the project is already being implemented, and it provides concrete and above all affordable solutions for the urgent mobility problems in the mega-cities of threshold countries.”

 The insights gained from the third Audi Urban Future Award will flow directly into Audi’s new “Urban Agenda.”
 In order to implement sustainable mobility solutions, Audi is pressing ahead by forming development partnerships with cities.